youxz1999/youxz1999.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Hello everyone!
 My name is Xiaozhou You and I am currently studying for a master's degree in computer application technology at Peking University.
 In 2017, I received a bachelor's degree in information security from Harbin Institute of Technology.
 My research interests are information security, machine learning, artificial intelligence.
 For any purpose, you can contact me by email youxz@stu.pku.edu.cn or xiaozhou4698@qq.com,i will read all of them.

 Education
 ======